ephect-io/create-app/README.md

 # Create-App

-This is a quickstart to help you create a functional Ephect project.
+This is a quick start to help you create a working Ephect project.

-This repository is not meant to be cloned.
-Instead, follow the instruction below.
+This repository is not intended to be cloned.
+Instead, follow the instructions below.

 ## Create a basic Ephect application project